-By leasing your productive farm or ranch land, you can help a beginning or expanding farmer overcome one of their biggest obstacles—access to land—.
-Supporting agricultural businesses means you help boost the local economy, and increase your community’s access to local food and agricultural products.
+By leasing your productive farm or ranch land, you can help a beginning or expanding farmer overcome one of their biggest obstacles—access to land.
+Supporting agricultural businesses helps boost the local economy and increases your community’s access to local food and agricultural products.
 Additionally, a lease agreement can provide a source of income and help with the carrying cost of your land.

 Lease Your Land

 These resources will help you determine your goals and visions for the future of your land.
 They will also help you evaluate the type of agricultural production best suited for the land under possible zoning restrictions and for its soil type.

 There are public and private organizations that help landowners find farmers for their land.

 Farm link programs connect land seekers with landowners.
 Programs may be administered by state agencies or nonprofit organizations.Farm Link Programs